Gaussian Process Regression of Steering Vectors With Physics-Aware Deep Composite Kernels for Augmented Listening: Related Work

 Alternatively, one may directly measure SVs under target conditions.
-However, such time-consuming measurements are limited to sparse spatial locations~\cite{rafaely2004analysis}.
+However, for ad-hoc devices and personalized configurations, such measurements are often available only at a sparse set of spatial locations due to acquisition time and cost~\cite{rafaely2004analysis}.
 Spatial upsampling has thus been studied for improving the spatial resolution of SVs, especially for field reconstruction (SFR)~\cite{koyama2025physics} and virtual auditory display with HRTFs~\cite{porschmann2020comparison}.